 The projects fall into two main categories:

-Emission reduction projects play a crucial role in addressing climate change.
+Carbon reduction projects play a crucial role in addressing climate change.
 By investing in renewable energy installations, energy efficiency improvements, and clean cooking appliances, not only is CO2 emissions reduced, but important benefits for local communities are also created.
 These projects make cleaner and more affordable energy sources accessible, which benefits both the environment and the quality of life of people.
 It is a practical and effective way to contribute to a more sustainable future.

 Each project must meet strict criteria in order to issue carbon credits.
 These credits are then purchased by companies and individuals who want to offset their remaining emissions.
 The proceeds from this sale finance the further development and expansion of the project.

-The importance of CO2 Compensation Projects
+The Importance of Carbon Credit Projects

 Carbon offsetting projects offer a wide range of benefits that go beyond just CO2 reduction.
 These projects create a positive chain reaction of effects for both the environment and local communities.